 Policymakers are considered in this section to include all kinds of representatives from central agencies (agricultural, environmental, finance, health, trade), leaders in food industry and agriculture, scientists, extension services and regions around the world (for example the UNECE regions, including North America, the Eastern Europe, the Caucasus and Central Asia region, the European Union, smaller administrative regions within countries, municipalities, watershed regions, etc.).

-See chapter I, para.
-16, for a description of the UNECE categories and system for representing the magnitude of effect.
+See chapter I, paras.
+16–20, for a description of the UNECE categories and system for representing the magnitude of effect.

 See www.scail.ceh.ac.uk/.